wangdu1005/zokoma/README.md

 ## Usage

-Please go to branch develop to download the test app file!
+Please go to branch develop to download the test app file.

 Please make sure your simulators are logined in your Apple ID account.
 Becasue the DB is CloudKit.